usdot-jpo-ode/wzdx/spec-content/enumerated-types/WorkerPresenceConfidence.md

 # Worker Presence Confidence
-A high-level description of the feed publisher's confidence in the reported [WorkerPresence](/spec-content/objects/WorkerPresence.md) value of `are_workers_present`
+A high-level description of a feed publisher's confidence in the reported value of `are_workers_present` on the [WorkerPresence](/spec-content/objects/WorkerPresence.md) object.

 ## Values
 Value | Description